 It is sometimes quite surprising and eye opening to many adults that the brain doesn’t complete development until about the age of 25.
 It can be somewhat overwhelming to realize.
-However, it is incredibly valuable to have the understanding that the greatest time of brain growth and development occurs in the years between birth and the start of kindergarten.
+However, it is incredibly valuable to have the understanding that the greatest time of brain growth and brain development occurs in the early years between birth and the start of kindergarten.

-The wonderful new is, research provides invaluable information to relieve the minds of caring adults.
+The wonderful news is, research provides invaluable information to relieve the minds of caring adults.
 Neuroscience offers the reassuring knowledge of what developing brains need most for learning, health and well-being in life.
 And the best news is, to support healthy brain development during everyday life isn’t as complicated as it may seem.
 There are 4 basic areas that need to be provided... meeting physical needs, nurturing interactions, safety and security and an abundance of play.

 It Is Just This Simple...

 Brain development happens in sequential fashion, from the least complex functioning area to the most complex.
 There are three crucial points to make about this fact.

 - Even though the most complex area of the brain is the last to complete development, experiences in the early months and years have a very significant impact.

 - Children need appropriate experiences in the early months and years to wire the brain in preparation for more complex learning.

 - Pushing academics too early and ignoring the incredible impact of nurturing relationships and play can be detrimental.